-A Healthy Pet Has a Healthy Mouth
+A Healthy Pet Has A Healthy Mouth

 You may have heard that a dog’s mouth is cleaner than a human’s.
-While that depends largely on where that mouth has been lately, a dog’s mouth is always a pretty dirty place, and that goes for cats, too!
+While that depends largely on where that mouth has been lately, a dog’s mouth is always a pretty dirty place, and the same goes for cats, too!
 Saliva, food debris, and bacteria accumulate on the teeth to form plaque.
 Left undisturbed, plaque rapidly becomes “mineralized” or hardened into calculus (tartar).
 Substances secreted by the bacteria in plaque contribute to inflammation and infection around and under the gums that can lead to decay, painful abscesses (localized infections), tooth loss, and even infection in other parts of the body, such as the kidneys, liver, and heart.

 Taking care of your pet’s teeth is about much more than avoiding bad breath.
-The consequences of neglected teeth can range from unpleasant to severe including:
+The consequences of neglected teeth can range from unpleasant to severe, including:

 - Pain (from minor discomfort to massive toothache)

 - Infection spreading to heart valves, kidneys, and/or liver

 What to Look For

 Until dental disease is severe, many pets do not show any signs of discomfort.
 This is why we recommend annual oral exams and wellness checkups.
 However, you should make an appointment if you notice any of the following signs: